2020PB/police-brutality/reports/Oregon.md

 Footage shows police rushing at protestors.
 Several protestors are tackled and shoved to the ground.
 The reporter filming states that at least one bike was confiscated.

-tags: protestor, shove, push, tackle, property-destruction
+tags: protester, shove, push, tackle, property-destruction

 id: or-portland-101